 What keeps you motivated as an openly gay artist, in a community like hip-hop that’s very anti-gay?

-I know there’s hope for a male gay rapper.
+I know there’s hope for a gay male rapper.
 If they opened arms to 2 openly gay female rappers why not open it to a male?
 Is it because they haven’t seen/heard one actually SPIT?
-Maybe, gay male rappers wanna sound like females and females wanna sound like males, hip-hop is a male-dominated game, you have to be aggressive.
+Maybe, gay male rappers want to sound like females and females want to sound like males, hip-hop is a male-dominated game, you have to be aggressive.
 Be aggressive to get that attention you want, once you get that, do what you want.
-I know the expectations of what I’m bringing to the table maybe low in their eyes because of misrepresentation but I can change all that.
+I know the expectations of what I’m bringing to the table maybe low in their eyes because of misrepresentation, but I can change all that.
 There’s a few that can change all that.
-I don’t think hip-hop is anti-gay I think it’s anti weak.
+I don’t think hip-hop is anti-gay.
+I think it’s anti weak.
 If you been rocking diamonds all you’re life, you’ll know cubic zirconia when you see it.

 When rappers use terms like fag and faggot in their lyrical content, how does that make you feel?
 Whether if you’re a fan of their work or not?